canonical/lxd/doc/explanation/clustering.md

 ```{youtube} https://www.youtube.com/watch?v=nrOR6yaO_MY
 ```

-LXD can be run in clustering mode, where any number of LXD servers share the same distributed database and can be managed uniformly using the `lxc` client or the REST API.
+To spread the total workload over several servers, LXD can be run in clustering mode.
+In this scenario, any number of LXD servers share the same distributed database that holds the configuration for the cluster members and their instances.
+The LXD cluster can be managed uniformly using the `lxc` client or the REST API.

-Note that this feature was introduced as part of the API extension "clustering".
+This feature was introduced as part of the [`clustering`](api-extensions.md#clustering) API extension and is available since LXD 3.0.

+(clustering-members)=
 ## Cluster members

+A LXD cluster consists of one bootstrap server and at least two further cluster members.
+It stores its state in a [distributed database](../database.md), which is a [Dqlite](https://dqlite.io/) database replicated using the Raft algorithm.

-It is strongly recommended that the number of nodes in the cluster be at least three, so the cluster can survive the loss of at least one node and still be able to establish quorum for its distributed state (which is kept in a SQLite database replicated using the Raft algorithm).
+While you could create a cluster with only two members, it is strongly recommended that the number of cluster members be at least three.
+With this setup, the cluster can survive the loss of at least one member and still be able to establish quorum for its distributed state.

-If the number of nodes is less than three, then only one node in the cluster will store the SQLite database.
+When you create the cluster, the Dqlite database runs on only the bootstrap server until a third member joins the cluster.
-When the third node joins the cluster, both the second and third nodes will receive a replica of the database.
+Then both the second and the third server receive a replica of the database.

+See {ref}`cluster-form` for more information.

+(clustering-member-roles)=
 ### Member roles

-The cluster uses a distributed [database](../database.md) to store its state.
-All nodes in the cluster need to access such distributed database in order to serve user requests.
+In a cluster with three members, all members replicate the distributed database that stores the state of the cluster.

-If the cluster has many nodes, only some of them will be picked to replicate database data.
+If the cluster has more members, only some of them replicate the database.
-Each node that is picked can replicate data either as "voter" or as "stand-by".
+The remaining members have access to the database, but don't replicate it.

+At each time, there is an elected cluster leader that monitors the health of the other members.

+Each member that replicates the database has either the role of a *voter* or of a *stand-by*.
+If the cluster leader goes offline, one of the voters is elected as the new leader.
+If a voter member goes offline, a stand-by member is automatically promoted to voter.
-The database (and hence the cluster) will remain available as long as a majority of voters is online.
+The database (and hence the cluster) remains available as long as a majority of voters is online.
-A stand-by node will automatically be promoted to voter when another voter is shutdown gracefully or when its detected to be offline.

-At each time there will be an elected cluster leader that will monitor the health of the other nodes.

 The following roles can be assigned to LXD cluster members.
 Automatic roles are assigned by LXD itself and cannot be modified by the user.